 KeepTruckin ELDs are already ahead of the game with our advanced measurement features.

 Our ELDs not only capture vehicle performance but also track the driving style of individual truckers.
-It measures speeding, excessive acceleration, and hard cornering of drivers — data that may be needed by FMCSA in the future.
+It monitors events for excessive acceleration, hard braking, and hard cornering.

 Want to know more about our KeepTruckin ELD Solution?
 You can contact us a call at 855-434-ELOG or email us email@example.com for more information.